Do you or does someone you know need affordable housing?

 Tenants in most non-profit and co-op housing projects have a household income below a certain level.
 Each organization is free to select tenants.
 Generally, tenants in subsidized units pay rent based on 30% of their adjusted household income.
 Non-profit and co-op housing tenants are frequently chosen from the provincial waitlist for affordable housing.

-If your total household income is below the Household Income Limit for your area, you may qualify for Public Housing, Rent Supplement Programs or a subsidized non-profit or co-operative housing unit.
+If your total household income is below the Housing Income Limit for your area, you may qualify for Public Housing, Rent Supplement Programs or a subsidized non-profit or co-operative housing unit.

 Applicants are chosen based on demonstrated need.
 Some exceptions to income limits may apply.
 Call us to discuss your situation.